Understanding Real Estate Tax Law

 Net Investment Income Tax

 Concerning real estate, Net Investment Income Tax (NIIT) applies to rental income and capital gains from rental property sales.
-It uses a 3.8% rate to certain investment income, for instance, rental income and capital gains from passive investment for a taxpayer.
+It uses a 3.8% rate for certain investment income, such as rental income and capital gains from passive investment for a taxpayer.
 Profits from investment real estate sales also qualify.

 NIIT applies to the lesser of your net investment income or the amount your modified adjusted income (MAGI) surpasses filing thresholds established by the IRS.